-Generally, Phonic Phase 4, as described in Letters and Sounds (2007), relates to the blending of consonants at the beginning and end of simple words.
+Phonic Phase 4 of Letters and Sounds (2007), relates to the blending of two adjacents consonants at the beginning and end of English words.

-There are also some combinations of three adjacent consonants such as 'spr.., str.., spl..'.
+The English language also has some combinations of three adjacent consonants such as 'spr.., str.., spl..'.
 These are found in the words such as 'spring, street, split'.

 Sometimes these occur with another consonant to give 'shr.., thr.., ..nch, ..tch' as in the words 'shrub, thrush, branch, catch'.